 The slow but steady process has been a consequence of the well-known commodity dependence of Latin America –since the creation of the Alliance, the continent has suffered from low oil prices–, and the increase in inflation.
 However, as analysts and other governments have noticed, the cooperation that the accord has achieved among its members is, to say the least, remarkable.

-Now that the four members have established a well-oiled relationship –including less visa restrictions and more trade missions–, Asia has turned into the main point of attention for the next few years.
+Now that the four members have established a well-oiled relationship –including less visa restrictions and more trade missions–, Asia has turned IGNORE INTO the main point of attention for the next few years.

 The Pacific Alliance Summit of 2016 –which gathered almost 50 countries– was proof of the significance and potential of the bloc.
 Although most of the countries are counted as “observers” of the affiliation, it shows that the accord is seen as an example for future economic treaties.
 The event also served as a platform for future agreements between the Pacific Alliance and Asian economies.